MMousa126/API-Testing---InMemoryAuthAPI-V1/README.md

 4. **Set Authorization Header**
    - Navigate to the **Authorization** section in Swagger.
-   - Add `Bearer` followed by a space and your copied token to the authorization header to authenticate your API requests `Bearer "Token"`.
+   - Add `Bearer` followed by a space and your copied token to the authorization header to authenticate your API requests `Bearer <Token>`.

 # Bugs [Bug Documentation](https://docs.google.com/spreadsheets/d/1di4_oJrd1n3Hkw6CmIrcpZ4swlGvlpB-00YibXNPqZg/edit?gid=2059204296#gid=2059204296)